Nats-ji/CP77-Skip-Main-Menu/README.md

 Enable this option will skip the "Breaching" screen where it askes you to press the spacebar to continue.

 ## Credits
-- **Skip Breaching Screen** uses the build-in patch option from Cyber Engine Tweaks.
+- **Skip Breaching Screen** uses the built-in patch option from Cyber Engine Tweaks.
-- Thanks to keanuWheeze's [Native Settings](https://github.com/justarandomguyintheinternet/CP77_nativeSettings), I was able create the setting widgets without doing much if any research.
+- Thanks to keanuWheeze's [Native Settings](https://github.com/justarandomguyintheinternet/CP77_nativeSettings), I was able to create the setting widgets without doing much if any research.